Mark Zuckerberg Sells 16,702 Shares of Meta Platforms, Inc. (NASDAQ:META) Stock

-Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 16,702 shares of the company’s stock in a transaction dated Wednesday, June 26th.
-The stock was sold at an average price of $510.88, for a total value of $8,532,717.76.
-Following the completion of the sale, the chief executive officer now directly owns 230,461 shares of the company’s stock, valued at approximately $117,737,915.68.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Meta Platforms, Inc. (NASDAQ:META – Get Free Report) CEO Mark Zuckerberg sold 16,702 shares of the company’s stock in a transaction that occurred on Friday, June 28th.
+The shares were sold at an average price of $514.96, for a total transaction of $8,600,861.92.
+Following the completion of the sale, the chief executive officer now directly owns 213,007 shares of the company’s stock, valued at approximately $109,690,084.72.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.

 Mark Zuckerberg also recently made the following trade(s):